 [This is preliminary documentation and is subject to change.]

-Here is the list of objects that have been added in this release.
+Here are the objects that have been added in this release.

 Here are the objects that have been changed in this release.